greenbone/docs/src/common/introduction.rst

-Building the GVM stack from source requires knowledge about
+Building the GVM stack from source requires knowledge about:

 * Using a terminal
 * Shell programming basic
-* Installing software via apt
+* Installing software via *apt*
 * Using a C compiler
-* Using CMake and make
+* Using *CMake* and *make*
 * The `Linux File System Hierarchy <https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard>`_
-* Running services via systemd
+* Running services via *systemd*

-To follow this guide you also should have a basic knowledge about the :doc:`GVM architecture <../architecture>`.
+Additionally, a basic knowledge about the :doc:`GVM architecture <../architecture>` is required to follow this guide.

 .. note::